michael2012z/BitBible/markdown/KJV/files/Isa.md

 16. For I will not contend for ever, neither will I be always wroth: for the spirit should fail before me, and the souls which I have made.

-17. For the iniquity of his covetousness was I wroth, and smote him: I hid me, and was wroth, and he went on frowardly in the way of his heart.frowardly: Heb. turning away
+17. For the iniquity of his covetousness was I wroth, and smote him: I hid me, and was wroth, and he went on frowardly in the way of his heart.

 18. I have seen his ways, and will heal him: I will lead him also, and restore comforts unto him and to his mourners.